 Luis has given me permission to modify his scripts to convert the latest GNU Unifont versions to TrueType.
-Therefore without further ado, here's a gzipped tarball for Unix/Linux/*nix:
+I've modified his original scripts to handle Unicode combining characters.

 Wen Quan Yi: Spring of Letters (文泉驛 / 文泉驿)

-The biggest improvement to the GNU Unifont was the addition of over 20,000 new CJK glyphs from version 1.1 of Qianqian Fang's Unibit font.
-The Unibit font began as a combination of the original GNU Unifont and a basic CJK bitmap font placed in the public domain by the People's Republic of China.
-It adopted the GNU Unifont's scheme of 8x16 and 16x16 glyphs.
+The original Unifont CJK glyphs were replaced by new CJK glyphs from version 1.1 of Qianqian Fang's Unibit font.
+The Unibit font began as a combination of the original GNU Unifont glyphs and a basic CJK bitmap font placed in the public domain by the People's Republic of China.
+It adopted GNU Unifont's scheme of 8x16 and 16x16 glyphs.
 Qianqian Fang and many others then added about 10,000 more glyphs.

 Qianqian states in the Unibit distribution: "The entire CJK Unified Ideographics (U4E00-U9FA5) and CJK Unified Ideographics Extension A(U3400-U4DB5) blocks were replaced by high-quality glyphs from China National Standard GB19966-2005 (public domain)."
-Qianqian also drew the new 22 CJK ideographs in the range U+9FA6..U+9FBB that appear in this version of the Unifont.
+Qianqian also drew the new 22 CJK ideographs in the range U+9FA6..U+9FBB that appear in GNU Unifont.